Empowering the workforce: embracing the benefits of flexible working hours arrangements

-Flexible working hours arrangement also gives more opportunity for people to balance their work and personal life.
-They can control their schedule better to have time for their family, hobbies, and, most importantly, themselves.
+Flexible working hours arrangement also allows people to balance their work and personal life.
+They can control their schedule and can therefore make time for their family, hobbies, and, most importantly, themselves.
 By offering them a better work-life balance, you contribute to their well-being, leading to greater productivity and engagement.

 ➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult.
 Read Gabriel Rath's recent interview on how work life balance works.